 In the United States, on Memorial Day families often visit cemeteries and the burial places of their loved ones.
 People who may be approaching the end of their mortal days may visit where they will be buried, or the graves of their parents or spouses.
 My father, with a diagnosis of terminal cancer, and growing health challenges, chose to volunteer at the Los Angeles National Cemetery where he entered into their database hundreds of names from paper burial files.
 These can now be seen on Interment.net.
 Genealogists are grateful to all the unsung heroes who labor away, indexing old records or doing data entry to make the records of humanity available.
 It is a great endeavor—a partnership between the living and the deceased, that unites us with our kindred dead.

 In reading this blog post, at this time of Halloween, if you were hoping for scary cemetery stories, with ghouls, ghosts, dismembered bodies, tormented spirits, or grim reapers chasing you down, you did not get it!
 But, for those with the great heart and mind of a genealogist, you see and understand so much more in cemeteries.
 They can be places of serious study, but they can also be wonderlands where one connects with ages past and with layers of humanity.
 It is our choice, and our opportunity, to learn all we can about cemeteries.
 Visit your ancestors, as well as the people buried around them, and learn all you can about their hopes and dreams.
 Symbols and epitaphs will help.
 Learn from books and articles the best practices for burial ground investigations.
-If you would like some help by experienced genealogists in your quest, Price Genealogy is waiting to assist you.
+If you would like some help by professional genealogists in your quest, Price Genealogy is waiting to assist you.

 22 October 2018